MohanGuo/Equivariant_Diffusion/blogpost.md

 ## Diffusion Models

-Diffusion models [18], are deeply rooted within the principles of physics, where the  process describes particles moving from an area of higher concentration to an area of lower concentration - a process governed by random, stochastic interactions.
+Diffusion models [18] are deeply rooted within the principles of physics, where the process describes particles moving from an area of higher concentration to an area of lower concentration - a process governed by random, stochastic interactions.
 In the physical world, this spreading can largely be traced back to the original configuration, which inspired scientists to create models of this behaviour.
-When applied to generative modelling, we usually aim to reconstructed data from some observed or sampled noise, which is an approach adopted by many powerful diffusion models.
+When applied to generative modelling, we usually aim to reconstruct data from some observed or sampled noise, which is an approach adopted by many powerful diffusion models.

 <p align="center">
   <img src="readme_material/Diffusion_microscopic.gif" alt="Diffusion in nature" width="181" />